Develop5/PlaywrightAmazon/README.md

 ## API &ensp; &ensp; 😅

 ### WIP.
-I am here.
+I am here. &ensp; &ensp;  💦
 # All steps need to be reviewed

-Create a new folder under the mainn react-app and name it api_e2e
+Create a new folder under the main and name it api_e2e

 Then, go to this folder and:
 ```
-    npm init
+    npm init -y
 ```
-And yes (Enter) to all questions

 Then,

     npx -p typescript tsc --init

-And yes to all.
-This creates the tsconfig.json file
+And yes to all      (No question popped up in my case) This creates the tsconfig.json file

 Now,